René Clausen

 René Clausen signing programs after the Final Concert of a Choral Clinic at the University of Nebraska-Kearney on Monday, October 26th, 2015.

 René Clausen (born 1953) is an American composer, conductor emeritus of The Concordia Choir, and former professor of music at Concordia College in Moorhead, Minnesota.
 Some of his works are widely performed by high school and church choirs, and his more technically demanding pieces have been performed and recorded by college and professional choirs.
 His recording "Life & Breath: Choral Works by René Clausen" received three Grammy Awards at the 55th Grammy Awards in 2013.

 Clausen is a frequent guest conductor, guest composer and lecturer, both nationally and internationally.
 He has conducted All-State choirs in more than 15 US states.
 Prior to his appointment as conductor of The Concordia Choir, Clausen was director of choral activities at West Texas State University, Canyon, Texas, and assistant professor of choral music at Wichita State University.
-He also served as senior editor of Mark Foster Music Company and as interim conductor of the National Lutheran Choir of Minneapolis.
+He also served as senior editor of Mark Foster Music Company and as interim conductor of the Minneapolis-based National Lutheran Choir.

 René Clausen retired as professor of music and conductor of The Concordia Choir following the 2019-20 academic year.